opendocsg/slw-judgments-backfill/2017_SGHC_82/report.md

 19     First, the Defendants argue that there is a higher standard of proof, above that of a balance of

 probabilities in an action for conspiracy. [note: 9] This is plainly erroneous.
-Even though the nature of the allegations involved means that “the amount of proof required is higher than that required in a normal civil action”, the standard of proof is still the civil standard based on the balance of probabilities: _Swiss Butchery Pte Ltd v Huber Ernst and others and another suit_ [2010] 3 SLR 813 (“ _Swiss Butchery_ ”) at [17], affirming _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co, Ltd and others_ [2006] 4 SLR(R) 451 at [93].
+Even though the nature of the allegations involved means that “the amount of proof required is higher than that required in a normal civil action”, the standard of proof is still the civil standard based on the balance of probabilities: _Swiss Butchery Pte Ltd v Huber Ernst and others and another suit_ <span class="citation">[2010] 3 SLR 813</span> (“ _Swiss Butchery_ ”) at [17], affirming _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co, Ltd and others_ <span class="citation">[2006] 4 SLR(R) 451</span> at [93].

 20     Second, the Defendants argue that the Plaintiff has to show a “predominant purpose” on the

 part of the conspirators to injure the Plaintiff. [note: 10] This argument clearly misunderstands the true nature of the Plaintiff’s claim, which is based on the tort of conspiracy by _unlawful_ means and not _lawful_ means.
 This fundamental misunderstanding is evident from the Defendants’ reliance on

-authorities which relate to the latter. [note: 11] As seen from the Court of Appeal decision of _Quah Kay Tee v Ong and Co Pte Ltd_ [1996] 3 SLR(R) 637 at [45], in an action for conspiracy by _lawful_ means where no unlawful act is involved, there is however an additional requirement of a “predominant purpose” to cause loss to the plaintiff:
+authorities which relate to the latter. [note: 11] As seen from the Court of Appeal decision of _Quah Kay Tee v Ong and Co Pte Ltd_ <span class="citation">[1996] 3 SLR(R) 637</span> at [45], in an action for conspiracy by _lawful_ means where no unlawful act is involved, there is however an additional requirement of a “predominant purpose” to cause loss to the plaintiff:

  The tort of conspiracy comprises two types: conspiracy by unlawful means and conspiracy by lawful means.
 A conspiracy by unlawful means is constituted when two or more persons combine

  to commit an unlawful act with the intention of injuring or damaging the plaintiff, and the act is carried out and the intention achieved.
 In a conspiracy by lawful means, there need not be an unlawful act committed by the conspirators.
 But there is the additional requirement of proving a “predominant purpose” by all the conspirators to cause injury or damage to the plaintiff, and the act is carried out and the purpose achieved.

-Similar pronouncements were also made in the High Court decisions of _Swiss Butchery_ at [13] and _Nagase Singapore Pte Ltd v Ching Kai Huat_ [2008] 1 SLR(R) 80 at [23].
+Similar pronouncements were also made in the High Court decisions of _Swiss Butchery_ at [13] and _Nagase Singapore Pte Ltd v Ching Kai Huat_ <span class="citation">[2008] 1 SLR(R) 80</span> at [23].

 21     Third, the Defendants argue that the tort of conspiracy is “outmoded” and thus should not be

 accepted as a valid cause of action. [note: 12] This argument similarly stems from a misunderstanding of the nature of the present action.
 The Plaintiff’s claim is based on the tort of conspiracy by _unlawful_ means, not conspiracy by _lawful_ means.
-The decision of _Panatron Pte Ltd v Lee Cheow Lee_ [2000] SGHC 209 relied on by the Defendants only suggested that the tort of conspiracy by _lawful_ means may be outmoded (at [85]).
+The decision of _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2000] SGHC 209</span> relied on by the Defendants only suggested that the tort of conspiracy by _lawful_ means may be outmoded (at [85]).
 Lai Kew Chai J did not, in that case, doubt the tort of conspiracy by _unlawful_ means.
 The Defendants’ reliance is therefore misplaced.

 22     As for the tort of conspiracy by _unlawful_ means, the Court of Appeal considered the question in _EFT Holdings_ at [90] but decided not to rule on the point: